-Russell filmed the lead role of Madison in ABC Family’s pilot “Gorgeous Morons.”
-His numerous television credits prior to that include guest star and recurring appearances on “Girlfriends’ Guide to Divorce,” “Men in Trees” with Anne Heche, “Flashpoint,” “The Listener,” “Murdoch Mysteries,” The CW’s “iZombie,” “Nikita,” “Supernatural” and “Beauty and the Beast,” as well as the television movies “Love, Again,” “Midnight Masquerade,” “The Boy Next Door,” “Seduced By Lies” and “Catch a Christmas Star.”
+His numerous television credits include guest star and recurring roles on series such as “Day of the Dead,” “UnREAL,” “Dirk Gently’s Holistic Detective Agency,” “Girlfriends’ Guide to Divorce,” “Men in Trees” with Anne Heche, “Flashpoint,” “The Listener,” “Murdoch Mysteries,” The CW’s “iZombie,” “Nikita,” “Supernatural” and “Beauty and the Beast.”
+Hallmark Channel viewers will know Russell from his roles on original movies including “Love, Again,” “Midnight Masquerade,” “Where Your Heart Belongs,” “All Summer Long,” Love Unleasened and “Merry Matrimony,” among others.
+Additionally, he has been seen in the television movies “The Boy Next Door,” “Seduced By Lies” and “Catch A Christmas Star,” to name a few.

-Russell’s film credits include Gone Tomorrow, Gangster Exchange, George Romero’s Land of the Dead, Center Stage: Turn It Up and The Right Kind of Wrong, which was an official selection for Toronto International Film Festival 2013, starring “True Blood’s” Ryan Kwanten and Catherine O’Hara.
+Russell’s film credits include Gone Tomorrow, Gangster Exchange, George Romero’s Land of the Dead, Center Stage: Turn It Up and The Right Kind of Wrong, which was an official selection for TIFF 2013, starring “True Blood’s” Ryan Kwanten and Catherine O'Hara.

 Russell currently lives in Vancouver with his wife and his two children.